satchpx/clair/README.md

 helm install --name clair clair
 ```

+## To run clair scan
+# @TODO: Add examples of running scans on your images

 ## Troubleshooting

 #### If the installation fails, make sure `tiller` service account is created with the appropriate RBAC